isabellaPhung/UCSC-CSE123-S25/doc/common/lifecycle_assessment.md

-**High Performance Electronics:**
+### High Performance Electronics

 Objects:

-Semiconductor Chips, Memory Modules, Sensors, Display Driver Circuitry, Backplane Electronics
+- Semiconductor Chips, Memory Modules, Sensors, Display Driver Circuitry, Backplane Electronics

 Sourcing:

-Generally Sourced from Semiconductor Fabs in Taiwan, South Korea, or China.
+- Generally Sourced from Semiconductor Fabs in Taiwan, South Korea, or China.

 Sustainability:

-Material extraction is correlated with high carbon emissions.
+- Material extraction is correlated with high carbon emissions.
 Manufacturing requires high energy expenditure.
 Recycling is difficult and often costs a lot of money.
 We will work with suppliers who adhere to environmental and social governance (ESG) standards.

-**Device Display:**
+### Device Display

 Objects:

-LCD Variant or E-Ink Variant will be supported as different models of the same product.
+- LCD Variant or E-Ink Variant will be supported as different models of the same product.

 Sourcing:

-LCD model panels are generally sourced in South Korea, Japan, or China.
+- LCD model panels are generally sourced in South Korea, Japan, or China.
 They are generally regulated to optimize for production energy efficiency and reduction of waste.

-E-Inks are generally sourced from Taiwan from companies such as E-Ink Holdings.
+- E-Inks are generally sourced from Taiwan from companies such as E-Ink Holdings.
 These suppliers generally also focus on sustainability.

 Sustainability:

-LCDs have established separation streams that make for easier recycling.
+- LCDs have established separation streams that make for easier recycling.
 E-Ink panels are easier to recycle and have significantly longer life spans relative to LCDs.
 Both are significantly more energy-efficient and sustainable than OLED displays.

-**Device External Structure:**
+### Device External Structure

 Objects:

-A blend of recycled polymers and bio-based sugarcane renewable source
+- A blend of recycled polymers and bio-based sugarcane renewable source

 Sourcing:

-They are generally sourced from Malaysia and Indonesia, which specialize in recycled plastics and exercise  ISO 14021 audits and similar standards to verify their recycled content and eco-friendly production processes.
+- They are generally sourced from Malaysia and Indonesia, which specialize in recycled plastics and exercise  ISO 14021 audits and similar standards to verify their recycled content and eco-friendly production processes.

 Sustainability:

-The plastic blend would require less energy and is engineered for easier recyclability.
+- The plastic blend would require less energy and is engineered for easier recyclability.

-**Device Internal Structure:**
+### Device Internal Structure

 Objects:

-Recycled Aluminum
+- Recycled Aluminum

 Sourcing:

-Generally sourced from certified European or American Recycling plants.
+- Generally sourced from certified European or American Recycling plants.

 Sustainability:

-Reprocessing recycled Aluminum requires about 5% of the energy expenditure of newly processed Aluminum.
+- Reprocessing recycled Aluminum requires about 5% of the energy expenditure of newly processed Aluminum.
 This process lowers embodied carbon as well

-**Prints On Packaging and Printed Materials:**
+### Prints On Packaging and Printed Materials

 Objects:

-Vegetable non-VOC Inks: These Inks are made from renewable sources and contain minimal volatile organic compound (VOC) concentrations.
+- Vegetable non-VOC Inks: These Inks are made from renewable sources and contain minimal volatile organic compound (VOC) concentrations.

 Sourcing:

-These are generally sourced from eco-friendly chemical suppliers in Europe.
+- These are generally sourced from eco-friendly chemical suppliers in Europe.

 Sustainability:

-Production requires fewer emissions and toxic waste and is easier to recycle.
+- Production requires fewer emissions and toxic waste and is easier to recycle.

-**Packaging:**
+### Packaging

 Objects:

-FSC-Certified Recycled Cardboard(Forest Stewardship Council) and Minimal Bio-Based Plastic Films.
+- FSC-Certified Recycled Cardboard(Forest Stewardship Council) and Minimal Bio-Based Plastic Films.

-The Films are used for shrink wrapping in packaging.
+- The Films are used for shrink wrapping in packaging.

 Sourcing:

-FSC-certified recycled Cardboard comes from European suppliers, and The Bio-Based Films are generally sourced from South East Asia, generally from Indonesia and Malaysia.
+- FSC-certified recycled Cardboard comes from European suppliers, and The Bio-Based Films are generally sourced from South East Asia, generally from Indonesia and Malaysia.

 Sustainability:

-FSC-certified recycled Cardboard boasts a lower carbon footprint.
+- FSC-certified recycled Cardboard boasts a lower carbon footprint.
 Both require less energy expenditure and are easily recycled.